 The landscape and nature-oriented paintings in the exhibition represent a variety of moods, from the placid, autumnal calm of the small-scale French King Bridge (2024) to the expansive grandeur of Cascade Pass (2024), to the urgent, apocalyptic Forest Fire (2024).
 In each case, a sense of place roots McKinniss's more overtly media-oriented paintings in the physical plane.
 Scattered throughout The Perfect Tense are clues that point to the gravitas with which McKinniss is grappling, but tuning into the exhibition's open-ended, if melancholic, spirit means that each viewer can begin to find their own bursts of meaning and connection in likely and unlikely forms.
-In idyllic images of waterfowl going about their lives, pathos-gilded pictures of celebrities like Tiger Woods or the ensemble cast of the television series Friends, the empty "Connecticut" rocking chair that appears in the show's lone work on paper-absence and longing become open spaces in which McKinniss cultivates a tempered, world-weary passion that brims with dear life.
+In idyllic images such as waterfowl going about their lives or the pathos-gilded pictures of celebrities like Tiger Woods and the ensemble cast of the television series Friends, absence and longing become open spaces in which McKinniss cultivates a tempered, world-weary passion that brims with dear life.